wp-plugins/qrcode-wprhe/readme.txt

 4. DONE

+* I am very thankful if you give me credit and a backlink to http://www.free-qr-code.net

 == Frequently Asked Questions ==

-- This plugins makes use of the Google Chart Tools https://developers.google.com/chart/
+* This plugins makes use of the Google Chart Tools https://developers.google.com/chart/

+* I am very thankful if you give me credit and a backlink to http://www.free-qr-code.net

 == Screenshots ==